Innovationmorpho123/KaiOSFR/Readme.md

 ## For License

+Starting SDK V 1.3, the old license that may be with you does not work.

+The SDK, now uses the licenses generated using the LKMS server.

 Currently there is no way to manage license.
 To generate the license follow the steps:

 1. start *adb shell*